tomordonez/learning/java-essential-training/README.md

 * Call the constructor and remove the setters from Main

 **Use static fields as constants**

+* Declare constants with `public static final String CONSTANT_NAME = "a string";` since the usual upper case CONSTANT is not available in Java.
+* Use the shortcut `psfs`
+* Constants help avoid mistyping strings that are used often

 **Declare and use Enum types**

 # 8. Work with inheritance